 Incidence rates vary depending on features of the population being studied.
 There are also some difficulties interpreting epidemiological estimates because of inconsistencies in methodology and definitions used between studies.

-In an observational cross-sectional study of 305,932 patients, the adjusted incidence rate of syncope varied between 0.80 and 0.93 per 1000 person-years and was unchanged from 2000 to 2005.
+In a cross-sectional study of 305,932 patients, the adjusted incidence rate of syncope varied between 0.80 and 0.93 per 1000 person-years and was unchanged from 2000 to 2005.
 Overall mortality has also remained the same at around 0.28%.
 A cause for syncope is determined in 55% to 82% of cases.
 In older patients admitted to hospital with syncope, non-cardiovascular causes (such as vasovagal or orthostatic episodes) are twice as common as cardiovascular causes (such as arrhythmias or ischaemia).

 Risk factor identification is the most important step in evaluating a patient with syncope.
 It is also critical to identify those with high risk of death (e.g., people with structural heart disease or abnormal ECG).